Irritable Bowel Syndrome (IBS) In Dogs

 More Information About IBS In Dogs

 When your dog’s gut is healthy, their digestive tract will be healthy too.
 This means that what goes in the front end comes out the back end the way it should—as perfect poop.
-Dogs who have balanced guts are healthier overall because they’re at less risk for chronic conditions like Inflammatory Bowel Disease and other metabolic illnesses.
-Bernie’s Perfect Poop is the best start to treating your dog’s IBS and colitis.
+Most dogs who have balanced guts are healthier overall because they’re at less risk for chronic conditions like Inflammatory Bowel Disease and other metabolic illnesses.
+Bernie’s Perfect Poop is the best start for your dog’s IBS and colitis treatment.

 Fiber may help improve your dog’s IBS symptoms